elkebir-group/primes/README.md

                             output csv file with probing results along with metadata
-      --outhtml OUTHTML     output html file with anlaysis results --startdate STARTDATE
+      --outhtml OUTHTML     output html file with anlaysis results --country COUNTRY     focus on a specific country for analysis --startdate STARTDATE
                             date (YYYY-MM-DD) after which the analysis should be performed [2020-12-01]
-      --plot                plot the analysis results
+      --enddate ENDDATE     date (YYYY-MM-DD) until which the analysis should be performed [last entry in the metadata file] --plot                plot the analysis results
       --inanalysis INANALYSIS
                             csv file with analysis results
+      --inprobemeta INPROBEMETA
+                            csv file with probing results along with metadata (output of analyze mode)
       --prefix PREFIX       prefix for output files of plotting

 ### Example